- 12 minutes to read

 To display data within the Data Grid, you first need to bind it to a data source.
 Note that the Grid has no unbound mode and cannot function without a source.

 The control shows data from its source as is.
-If you want to display initially filtered or sorted data, or merge multiple data sources into one, you need to do that at the data source level before binding the Grid to this source.
-In case you cannot modify a data source, use unbound columns instead.
+To display initially filtered or sorted data, or merge multiple data sources into one, manipulate the data at the data source level before binding the Grid to this source.
+If you cannot modify the data source, use unbound columns instead.
 See this help topic to learn more: Unbound Columns.